MovalysMDK/mdk-ios-control/README.md

 # mdk-ios-control
-**Movalys MDK: IOS library's description**

 ## What?

-It is a library of reusable custom IOS control provided by the Movalys MDK framework.
+This is a library containing rich and configurable iOS controls, used by Movalys MDK.

 ## Documentation